 The famous Deck of Cards in Cobh is one of Ireland attractions.

 The stunning exterior of St. Colman’s Cathedral in Cobh.

 5. Find your Castle

-Every trip to Ireland must include a few of its historical castles.
+Every trip to Ireland must include a visit to one of its historical castles.

-We already mentioned Ireland’s most famous castle, Blarney Castle, but there are so many castles to explore and photograph.
+We already mentioned Ireland’s most famous castle, Blarney Castle, but there are so many castles to explore in Ireland.
 Most of the castles in Ireland are worth seeing, so you really can’t go wrong.

 If you’re doing a road trip around Ireland, which we HIGHLY recommend, you will find most castles listed on road maps.
 There are literally hundreds to choose from, but the big ones are the Rock of Cashel, Ashford Castle, Bunratty Castle, King John’s Castle, Kilkenny Castle, Cahir Castle (above) and Dunguaire Castle.